noodlecollie/v2mp/docs/V2MP.md

 If the source `A` and destination `B` register identifiers are different, the source register's value is copied to the destination register, and the source register remains unchanged.
 This behaviour is the same regardless of the destination register.
 Operand bits `[7 0] (C)` of the instruction must be set to `0` in this case, or a [`RES`](#faults) fault will be raised.

 Assigning to the program counter `PC` (`11b`) is equivalent to performing an unconditional jump.
-Beware not to assign a value that is not aligned to a word boundary.
+Beware assigning a value that is not aligned to a word boundary.
 If an assignment like this is performed, an [`ALGN`](#faults) fault will be raised upon fetching the next instruction.

 If instead the source `A` and destination `B` register identifiers are the same, operand bits `[7 0] (C)` of the instruction are interpreted as a signed 8-bit literal to assign to the destination register.
 The behaviour of the assignment depends on the destination register.